yoasif/yoasif.github.io/_posts/2025-03-12-mozilla-has-been-sharing-aggregated-firefox-data-with-advertisers-since-2017-when-it-enabled-telemetry-by-default.markdown

 jwz likes to say that Mozilla bundling DRM in Firefox is its [original sin](https://www.jwz.org/blog/2024/06/mozillas-original-sin/), but if it isn't that, allowing opt-out data collection has to be a candidate.
 Unfortunately, it seems that once a company has data (including your data), they tend to see it as an [asset to be monetized](https://atlan.com/data-as-an-asset/) -- and while Mozilla has shown great restraint, they are continuing down a [troubling path]({% post_url 2024-10-13-protecting-your-privacy-while-eroding-your-democracy-PPAs-considered-harmful %}).

 I looked on reddit and the general tech press to see if the community had understood what is obvious today -- enabling this setting by default allowed Mozilla to further monetize the new tab page.
-I found this [sad submission](https://www.reddit.com/r/firefox/comments/736o33/improving_the_firefox_privacy_notice/) from afnan-khan sharing Mozilla's post about the new privacy notice.
+I found afnan-khan's [sad submission](https://www.reddit.com/r/firefox/comments/736o33/improving_the_firefox_privacy_notice/) of Mozilla's privacy notice post.
 13 net upvotes, 0 comments.

 A massively consequential change with regards to data sharing in advertising, and the community had nothing to say about it.

 At this point, I've satisfied myself on how I fooled myself -- I had been running Firefox for years, I had telemetry enabled, and telemetry had never been used for ads.
 Once Mozilla created an umbrella for "technical and interaction data", I continued to see it as "telemetry" and believed it to continue to be innocuous.

-What had happened instead is that Mozilla had successfully enabled data collection in its largest user population (the release branch of Firefox) and was now able to use that data for advertising purposes.
+Instead, Mozilla had successfully enabled data collection in its largest user population (the release branch of Firefox) and was now able to use that data for advertising purposes.
 That wasn't how it was reported, that isn't how we saw it - but that seems to be what happened.

-For somone like me, who was *willingly* sharing that data to help Mozilla make a better product - those are the people who are blindsided by this change.
+People who had willingly opted into sharing telemetry data by running Nightly or Beta builds to help Mozilla make a better product -- those are the people who are blindsided by this change.
 We chose to opt in to share data with Mozilla, and the way that the data was used changed after we made our decision -- and it wasn't really clear that it was the case.

-It reminds me a bit of how I felt once reddit started selling content freely given by users to LLM companies - they were within their rights, but my expectations have been breached.
+It reminds of how I felt once reddit [started selling content freely given by users to AI companies]({% post_url 2023-05-03-with-its-API-update-reddit-should-start-paying-its-users %}) - they were within their rights, but my expectations had been breached.

 I thought by now that I would have a path forward on how I wanted to move forward in my browser usage.
 It hasn't worked out that way.
 I wish we had more clarity from Mozilla on how data is used - I still want to help build Firefox.
 I hate that Mozilla has made this decision so hard - why must I get into bed with ad-tech in order to help Mozilla build a better product?
 Is that really the bargain we have struck?